Universidad de Especialidades Espíritu Santo: History

 UEES was founded in 1993, approved by the Ecuadorian Higher Education governing agency (CONESUP) and by then Ecuadorian President Sixto Durán-Ballén, and officially inaugurated at an opening ceremony a year later, with Dr. Carlos Ortega Maldonado appointed as the first chancellor.

 Initially, UEES offered career programs through its Faculty of Economics and Business Science.
 The first full-time students were registered in 1995, some of them on a merit-based scholarship scheme known as Plan Talento.
 The Faculty of Law, Policy, and Development was added in 1997, along with the International Degree Program, created for students wishing to study entirely in English while at UEES and to transfer credits and complete their studies at other international or English-speaking universities.

 As UEES moved into its new campus in 2001, new faculties were established for Computer Sciences, Telecommunications, and Electronics, and the Faculty of Liberal Arts and Sciences.
 In the next few years the faculties of Communication (2001), Architecture and Design (2002), Tourism and Hotel Management (2003), and International Studies (2004) were founded.

-Campus

-The campus includes research laboratories, a sports center (opened on 14 July 2007), chapel, three-storey library, shuttle service, limited lodging facilities for students from other cities or countries, and a fully equipped gym.
-The university will soon inaugurate the Museo de la Democracia.

-Campus buildings are denoted by letters of the alphabet: